Critically Endangered Turtles That Might Disappear Forever

 Cuora praschagi (Praschag’s Box Turtle)

-As an Amazon Associate, I earn from qualifying purchases.
-Cuora praschagi, commonly known as Praschag’s box turtle, is a medium-sized, highly endangered freshwater turtle species found primarily in Southeast Asia.
-Known for its striking appearance, this species is recognized by conservationists for its critical conservation status due to habitat loss and illegal trade.
-Scientific Classification…
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article Cuora praschagi, commonly known as Praschag’s box turtle, is a medium-sized, highly endangered freshwater turtle species found primarily in Southeast Asia.
+Known for its striking appearance, this species is recognized by conservationists for its critical…

 -